 Civic Scholar Kierstan Carter wanted to change St. Louis by connecting high school students with community leaders.
 But when that idea flopped, Carter moved on to Plan B: changing herself.

-The story of Mark Smith, JD, director of the Career Center and failed candidate for Congress.
+Meet Mark Smith, JD, director of the Career Center and failed candidate for Congress.
 Smith’s story is the first in a new video series called “Fail Better,” which showcases Washington University in St. Louis faculty, staff and students who have failed big, sometimes in very public, humiliating ways.

 Many college students dodge risks, but innovation and self-discovery often spring from failure, says Dedric A. Carter, PhD, associate provost and associate vice chancellor for innovation and entrepreneurship“Fail Better,” a new video series, will showcase Washington University staff, faculty and students who have failed big — sometimes in very public, humiliating ways.